Exxon's European refinery play piles pain on pressured plants

 "It could challenge smaller refineries and accelerate the process of forcing closures."

-BP (BP.L) and Shell (RDSa.L) have already sold plants to smaller independent players, which in some cases subsequently closed them, while others are struggling to keep them operating.
+BP and Shell have already sold plants to smaller independent players, which in some cases subsequently closed them, while others are struggling to keep them operating.

 REFINERS IN TROUBLE